yuanxcoin/gyuanx-electron-gui-wallet/README.md

 # Gyuanx Electron GUI Wallet

 ### Introduction

-Gyuanx (formerly Gyuanx) is a private cryptocurrency based on Monero.
+Gyuanx (formerly Gyuanx) is a private cryptocurrency based on Monero and Oxen.
+This project was folked from Oxen.
 Gyuanx aims to provide a private data transmission layer using a second layer of Service Nodes.
 More information on the project can be found on the [website](https://gyuan.online) and in the [whitepaper](https://gyuan.online/whitepaper).
 Gyuanx is an open source project, and we encourage contributions from anyone with something to offer.

 ![Gyuanx wallet image](src-electron/icons/mrcuug.png)